 Following that, he worked for AT&T doing graphics on computers for about two years, during which time he also sold a few of his freelance illustrations in and around Chicago.
 After returning to Oregon, Hehn tried his hand at 3D computer animation and assisted with cell animation, prop and model making and process photography for a small animation company in Portland.

-Since 1988, Hehn has been employed by McMenamins.
-His brother Paul was one of the company's managers, and Hehn was hired to paint a sign on a door at the Fulton Pub.
+Lyle came to work for McMenamins in 1988.
+His brother Paul was one of the company's managers, and Lyle was hired to paint a sign on a door at the Fulton Pub.
 Other McMenamins projects gradually followed.
-At first he did just decorative wall painting in the pubs, but as the company expanded, so did Hehn’s projects.
+At first he did decorative wall painting in the pubs, but as the company expanded, so did Lyle's projects.
 He is most known for Hammerhead, Ruby and the Terminator logo, but he also designed labels and signs for many locations, along with murals and illustrations.

 Lyle Hehn died in June of 2022, leaving a great hole in the fabric of McMenamins.
 Read more about Lyle Hehn.